Justice Department set to block JetBlue's $3.8 billion deal for Spirit Airlines

 A spokesperson for the agency declined to comment.

 The combined airline would have a fleet of roughly 460 aircraft and would add more than 1,700 daily flights to more than 125 destinations in 30 countries, JetBlue said last year.
-Together, the companies would have 9% of the market, compared with 16% to 24% for the four largest airlines, JetBlue added.
+Together, the companies would have 9% of the market, compared with the 16% to 24% share held by each of the four largest airlines, JetBlue added.

+"This is not Pepsi buying Coke," Hayes said, adding that "JetBlue and Spirit together will be 8% or 9%" of the market for air travel in the U.S. "Most people are still going to be flying on the other airlines.
+That's where you're going to save the really big dollars — by having a bigger JetBlue."

-JetBlue has also faced opposition to the Spirit purchase from other quarters.
+JetBlue's Spirit purchase has also faced opposition from other quarters.
 A coalition of consumers and flight attendants in November sued to stop the deal on grounds it would let the combined carrier dominate certain routes, according to Bloomberg Law.

 The Justice Department, along with six states and the District of Columbia, in 2021 also sued to block JetBlue and American from consolidating their operations in Boston and New York City, arguing that it would harm competition.